-Methylprednisolone is taken as pills or an infusion; steroid medication is used to control the severity of an MS attack, by easing inflammation at the affected site
+- Steroid medication (such as methylprednisolone) is often used to control the severity of an MS attack, by easing inflammation at the affected site

-Immune suppressants such as methotrexate or mitozantrone, are sometimes used, especially for people with progressive MS
+- Immune suppressants such as methotrexate or mitoxantrone, are sometimes used, especially for people with progressive MS

 Get advice about medications